Rocco Pugliese was a young

 In spite of his seclusion,

-murder and concealment of his corpse, though more than eighty
+murder and concealment of his corpse, though more than ninety

 years went by from his death and maybe noone of those who knew